InteropEvents/add-ins-workshop/setup/setup.md

     ![Open Planner](images/openplanner.png)

 1. In the address bar of the browser, copy the full URL.
-This will be the **(2) tenant-specific base URL** for use later in the code:
+This will be the **(2) tenant-specific base URL** for use later in the code.

 ## Update the code for your tenant

-1. In the tasker.sln solution in Visual Studio, go to the top of taskerWeb/home.js
+1. In the `tasker.sln` solution in Visual Studio, go to the top of `taskerCode/taskerWeb/home.js`.

-1. There are two variables at the top of home.js that look like this:
+1. There are two variables at the top of `home.js` that look like the code below.

 ```js
 // Per tenant variables to update when building against a new tenant.